 Kristi was born and raised in Port Elizabeth.
-Once she completed school she had moved to Cape Town in 2015.
-As a child, she had a strong imagination, constantly drawing and creating things.
+After completing school in 2015, she moved to Cape Town.
+As a child, she had a strong imagination, constantly drawing and creating.

 The first time Kristi was introduced to art was when she was just 6 years old.
-Kristi’s father, Deon Pretorius, painted beautiful watercolor paintings of South African landscapes and portraits.
-She would sit next to him with her own paint set and try to mimic what he would create
+Kristi’s father, Deon Pretorius, painted beautiful watercolour paintings of South African landscapes and portraits.
+She would sit next to him with her own paint set and try to mimic what he would create.

 In 2016 Kristi later went on to Study Graphic Design & Art Direction at a private art institution called DADA.
 After a year of freelance and internships as a designer, Kristi became frustrated by not having enough opportunity to create things with her hands.
 The task of sitting behind a computer and creating art digitally frustrated her creatively.

 There is no doubt that, as with any career as an artist, that it is a challenging one.
-Trying to start your career and getting people to buy and notice you is not easy.
+Trying to build your career and getting people to buy and notice you is not easy.
 Kristi started her career off by selling watercolour illustrations of animals for nursery rooms.
 After 8 months, in March 2018, she joined the Neighbourhood Goods Market in Woodstock, Cape Town where she sold these illustrations and more to tourists.
-Joining the market had allowed Kristi to network and expand her business exceptionally fast.
+Joining the market had allowed Kristi to network and expand her business at exponential speed.

-During the 2020 Pandemic, borders had closed which meant no more tourists were entering South Africa.
-Although for some this was the most tragic and debilitating time it was probably the most important part for Kristi’s career as it changed her as an artist.
-Kristi went from creating mainstream, popular art to conceptualizing and expressing her thoughts and emotions through her work.
+During the 2020 Pandemic, boarders had closed which meant no more tourists were entering South Africa.
+While for most, this was the most tragic and debilitating time, it was a pinnacle point in Kristi’s career as it changed her as an artist.
+Kristi went from creating mainstream popular art to conceptualising and expressing her thoughts and emotions through her work.
 She had also finally had the opportunity to research, study and practice different mediums such as oils, acrylics and alcohol ink.

 In her oil artworks, Kristi takes a different perspective.
 While maintaining the theme, colour and storyline, Kristi shows how she has progressed not only as an artist but mentally as a person.
-Textures and use of brushwork and palette knife are now evident to play on our sensories.
+Textures, use of brushwork and palette knife are now evident to play on our senses.
 There are slight indications of brush strokes on the dark opaque area’s.
-A fan brush has been taken to sooth the brushstrokes of a flat bristle brush and to create a smoothing and calming ocean.
+A fan brush has been used to sooth the brushstrokes of a flat bristle brush and to create a smoothing and calming ocean.
 The palette knife is used to create textures of land, rock and crashing waves.
-Kristi ever so slightly mixes the colours of these subjects onto canvas to carry the textures of the objects.
+Kristi subtly mixes the colours of these subjects onto canvas to carry the textures of the objects.

-Kristi’s artworks are bold and strong.
-They are formed by a deep rooted story that she feelings strongly about.
+Her artworks are bold and strong.
+They are formed by a deep rooted story that she feels strongly about.
 Her artworks can make one feel as if they are in the abyss of the ocean, intimidated, but hopeful and strong to tackle those feelings.

-Her progression as an artist has changed exceptionally fast since the start of her career in 2017.
+Kristi has rapidly progressed as an artist since the start of her career in 2017.
 She enjoys the challenge of a medium and moves quickly through them.
-She values competence and efficiency and likes to see quick results for her efforts.
-She has always been a fast painter and gets a considerable amount of work done in a short time.
+Kristi values competence and efficiency and likes to see quick results for her efforts.
+She has always been a fast painter and gets a considerable amount of work done in a short space of time.